Video of twin babies talking to each other surfaces online - Vanguard News

-A video has surface online showing twin babies talking to each other to the amazement of their mother.
+A video has surfaced online showing twin babies talking to each other to the amazement of their mother.

 In the video, the babies are since facing each other and conversing in baby language.